-Most weight-loss agents suppress appetite or block pancreatic lipase.
-Presently, four drugs (orlistat, phentermine/topiramate, liraglutide, and bupropion/naltrexone) are approved by the U.S. Food and Drug Administration (FDA) for long-term weight loss.
-Orlistat is available by prescription (brand name Xenical) or over-the-counter (brand name Alli).
-Phentermine/topiramate (brand name Qsymia), liraglutide (brand name Saxenda), and bupropion/ naltrexone (brand name Contrave) are available by prescription only.
+As of 2014, four drugs (orlistat, phentermine/topiramate, liraglutide, and bupropion/naltrexone) were approved by the U.S. Food and Drug Administration (FDA) for long-term weight loss.
+Orlistat is available either by prescription (brand name Xenical) or over the counter (brand name Alli).
+Phentermine/topiramate (brand name Qsymia), liraglutide (brand name Saxenda), and bupropion/naltrexone (brand name Contrave) are available by prescription only.
+These weight-loss agents work by suppressing appetite or blocking pancreatic lipase.